-Hugo Wilmar is trained as a war photographer at the Signal Corps in 1945.
-The Signal Corps is part of the American Marniers.
+Hugo Wilmar is trained as a war photographer with the Signal Corps in 1945.
+The Signal Corps is part of the United States Marines.

 On December 30, the Statue of Liberty and New York skyline looming on the horizon.
 New York is just one stop on the way to Camp Lejeune In North Carolina.
 Here Hugo starts his officer training, under the auspices of the Americans.

 It only takes a few days before all spectacle wearers from the program are assigned other tasks.
 To his anger, he is demoted to kitchen service.
 Strengthened by the experience during his escape from Europe to take matters into his own hands, Hugo, as the first Dutchman in history, manages to secure a place in the training of war photographer at the prestigious Signal Corps.